- Buying a home is very exciting! Sometimes, in all that excitement things are forgotten. Like how much can you really afford?

-- Ask your real estate agent for the names of two or three good lenders, then interview them.
+- Ask us for the names of two or three good lenders, then interview them.
+Look around, because rates and programs differ with each lender.

-- It is from the lender that you obtain the loan pre-approval letter that tells you how much you can spend, and allows you to go shopping.
+- It’s from the lender that you obtain the loan pre-approval letter that tells you how much you can spend, and allows you to go shopping.
+Do this BEFORE looking.

-- That amount may be more than you really want to spend.
-Your meeting with the accountant will come in handy here because you will know how much you actually can afford without destroying your dinner dates, vacations, drinks with friends, etc.
+- The house you want may be more than you really afford.
+A meeting with an accountant will come in handy because you’ll know how much you actually can afford without destroying your dinner dates, vacations, drinks with friends, etc.

 - 2 years tax returns (all pages) and w2’s or 1099/K1’s